lalisarnauth/AFS-Restoration-Comparative/README.md

 # Agroforestry Systems Maintain Higher Reproductive Phenology and Functional Diversity than Ecological Restoration Areas in a Fragmented Tropical Forest Landscape

-This repository contains the R scripts and datasets used in the analyses conducted for the research project led by Laíla Arnauth.
+This repository contains the R scripts and datasets used in the analyses conducted for the research project led by Laíla Arnauth and André T. C. Dias.

 ## Repository Structure